 The obvious choice for many English speakers in Germany is to teach English.
 However, knowing a language and being able to teach it to others is not the same thing!
 Germany as a nation is very attached to certification, so if you’d like to get a job at a language school you will need a university degree and TEFL (Teaching English as a Foreign Language) accreditation at the very least.
 You could go freelance and offer ‘conversation’ one-on-one if you want to get started before accreditation, though the money won’t be as good.
 To be a teacher in elementary and secondary schools in Germany, you need a specialized university degree, though some international schools will accept teaching degrees from other countries.

 If you’re qualified with a university degree in a software development and STEM field, you’re more likely to find a job where you don’t need German-language skills in Germany.
 However, these jobs still require meeting attendance and interactions with colleagues over email, so look for larger companies with an international presence, they will be more likely to hire non-German speakers.
 Do keep in mind there are many high-level graduates within Germany in these fields who speak English and German, so you will be at a disadvantage.

 5. Working remotely

 There are many jobs you can do remotely, so you can still work in English, but work from home in Germany.
-Everything from transcription work to organising someone else’s life from afar is available as a remote job.
+Everything from transcription work to organizing someone else’s life from afar is available as a remote job.
 It is worth taking the time to research a particular field carefully and find the best place to pick up jobs.
-The big sites like Upwork and Fiverr have a large volume of job postings, but the offered pay is terrible, on average.
+At the latest due to the covid 19 pandemic a lot of companies went fully remote, even large organizations!

 The best way to get a job in Germany?
 Learn German